Skip to main content

 Why is Odysseus’s journey still relevant?

 Odysseus’s character resonates because he embodies our endless struggle against fate, against the whims of the world around us, and against our own inner flaws.
 The Odyssey continuously reminds us of a powerful message: there exists a divine force beyond our control.
 Ancient Greeks personified this in their pantheon of gods, each with desires and conflicts that impacted mortals like Odysseus.
 The gods didn’t merely create obstacles; they were agents of destiny and often acted on a whim.
-Even with Rieu’s fresh, straightforward prose, this message is subtly preserved, capturing the reader's attention and grounding the story’s mythical elements in philosophical relevance.
+Even with Rieu’s straightforward prose, this message is subtly preserved, capturing the reader's attention and grounding the story’s mythical elements in philosophical relevance.

 Editor's Pick: Are feminists really fighting patriarchy, or paying bribes to it?